 Hard, untreated water containing high concentrations of minerals can cause damage to your plumbing and fixtures.

-However, using a water softening system can help extend the life of your pipes and home appliances and provide a better water supply for your home.
+However, using a water softening system can help extend the life of your pipes, home appliances and provide a better water supply overall.

-However, you can find them in some office spaces and businesses in areas with extremely hard water.
+Having the best water softener system is important in many homes.
+It successfully treats water supply containing excess hard minerals before it reaches the home’s plumbing system.
+However, you can also find them in some office spaces and businesses in areas with extremely hard water.

-Water softeners work by removing hard water minerals through an ion exhange process.
+Water softeners work by removing hard water minerals through an ion exchange process.

 Hard water deposits, such as calcium and magnesium, contain positively charged molecules.